GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## Asynchronous Programming
 ### Future
 Like JavaScript, Dart supports single-threaded execution.
-In JavaScript, the `Promise` object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
+In JavaScript, the `Promise` object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 ```javascript
 // JavaScript
 _getIPAddress = () => {